 Security and smash and grab window tinting films

-The thickness of these window tinting films varies.
-Normally 4 to 14 millimeters is the range of thickness.
+The thickness of these home window tinting films varies.
+Normally 4 to 14 millimetres is the range of thickness.
 The installation process of these films is different too and it is known as anchoring.

 There are two types of installation

 Wet Glazed Installation: This process involves removing the rubber around the window.
-After that, the space between window and film is filled with structural silicon sealant.
+After that, the space between window and film is filled with structural silicone sealant.